Small Business Valuation Multiples Simplified

 Another common type of valuation multiple is the sales multiple.

-This one simply looks at your business’s total sales and compares it to the sale price of the business.
+This one simply looks at your business’s total sales and compares them to the sale price of the business.

-For example, if your business did $5 million in sales last year and similar businesses in your industry are selling for two times sales, then your business could be valued at $10 million.
+For example, if your business did $5 million in sales last year and similar businesses in your industry are selling for twice their sales, then your business value would be $10 million.

 It is best to use this type of valuation if you are in the early stages of your business or if you are not profitable yet.

-Asset multiples are sometimes used to value businesses that have a lot of physical assets, such as equipment or real estate.
-If you are a distribution company, this is a good valuation to get started on.
+Asset multiples are sometimes used to value businesses that possess a significant amount of physical assets, such as equipment or real estate.
+If you are a distribution company, this is a good starting point for a valuation.

 To calculate this type of valuation multiple, simply take the total value of all your assets and divide it by the sale price of the business.